Tutel: Adaptive Mixture-of-Experts at Scale: Introduction

 \section{Introduction}

-From the fast growth of machine learning (ML) techniques driven by deep neural networks (DNNs) in the past few years, the community finds that enrolling more DNN model parameters is one of the most straight-forward but less sophisticated way to improve the performance of ML algorithms~\cite{scaling-nlp}.
-However, DNN model capacity is often limited by computing resource and energy cost~\cite{nlp-cost}.
-The root cause is the \textit{dense} architecture of DNNs where the computing cost typically scales linearly to the number of parameters.

-To tackle this, Mixture-of-Experts (MoE)~\cite{moe} is adopted into DNNs that introduces a \textit{sparse} architecture by employing multiple parallel sub-models called \textit{experts}, where each input is only forwarded to a few experts based on an intelligent gating function.
-Unlike dense layers, this method scales the model capacity up (hence higher model accuracy) at only a little additional cost as it enrolls more model parameters (i.e., experts) without extra computation.
-Nowadays, MoE is one of the most popular approaches demonstrated to scale DNNs to trillion-plus parameters~\cite{glam,gshard,switch-transformer,m6,v-moe,sparse-moe}, paving the way for models capable of learning even more information.
+\blue{In recent years,} the community has found that enrolling more model parameters is one of the most straight-forward but less sophisticated way to improve the performance of deep learning (DL) algorithms~\citep{scaling-nlp}.
+However, model capacity is often limited by computing resource and energy cost~\citep{nlp-cost}.
+To tackle this, sparsely-gated Mixture-of-Experts (MoE)~\citep{sparsely-gated-moe} introduces a \textit{sparse} architecture by employing multiple parallel sub-models called \textit{experts}, where each input is only forwarded to a few experts based on an intelligent gating function.
+Unlike dense layers, this method scales the model capacity up at only sublinearly increasing computational cost.
+Nowadays, MoE is one of the most popular approaches demonstrated to scale DNNs to trillion-plus parameters~\citep{switch-transformer}, paving the way for models capable of learning even more information.

-While MoE-based algorithms open up a huge scale-up/out opportunity, it introduces fundamental system-side challenges that have not been seen before in most of previous deep learning (DL) algorithms and systems.
-The root cause is the \textbf{dynamic nature of MoE}.
+While MoE-based algorithms open up a huge scale-up/out opportunity, the \textbf{dynamic nature of MoE} introduces fundamental system-side challenges that have not been seen before in most of previous DL algorithms and systems.
 To be specific, each MoE layer consists of a certain number of parallel experts that are distributed over accelerators (GPUs in this work), where each GPU dispatches each input data to several best-fit experts according to an intelligent gating function and get the corresponding outputs back to combine them.
-This implies that the workload of each expert is fundamentally uncertain -- it depends on input data and the gating function.
+This implies that the workload of experts is fundamentally uncertain -- it depends on input data and the gating function.
 Both of them change at every iteration in practice.
-In our experiments, the workload changes up to $4.38\times$ in a single training (see~\cref{fig:workload}) and is also quite diverse for different layers.
+In our experiments (see \cref{fig:workload}), the workload changes up to $4.38\times$ in a single training and different layers have different workload.